-4.4 Visitors must be:

-- Clearly identified with visitor/contractor lanyards. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff. - o Directed to a poster informing them how to report a concern. - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit. - 4.5 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
+- 4.4 Visitors must be: - o Clearly identified with visitor/contractor lanyards. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff. - o Directed to a poster informing them how to report a concern. - o Given restricted access to only specific areas of the school, as appropriate. - o Escorted by a member of staff/representative as required. - o Given access to pupils restricted to the purpose of their visit. - 4.5 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
 Updates must be cascaded to all staff throughout the year, at a minimum of once a year. - 4.6 All parents/carers must be aware of the school's responsibilities in regard to child protection procedures through this Policy which is available on our website.
-Hard copies are also available from the school office. - 4.7 All staff must follow the reporting procedures as follows when reporting any child protection concerns: - Staff must ensure the child is in a safe place and in receipt of support; - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - Staff must make a written report using the school record keeping process;
+Hard copies are also available from the school office. - 4.7 All staff must follow these reporting procedures when reporting any child protection concerns: - Staff must ensure the child is in a safe place and in receipt of support; - Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - Staff must make a written report using the school record keeping process; - All concern forms are located in the staffroom by the safeguarding display and on the network.
+Completed forms should be handed to the DSL in person who will file them in a secure place. - Staff must ensure the time and date of the incident is recorded; - A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child; - Use a body map to record any injuries seen or reported by the child: - Staff must sign and date the report giving details of their role within school; - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved. - 4.8 Through our Attendance Policy, we have a robust system for monitoring attendance in place.
+We will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
+Registers are taken at 9 am every morning and entered directly into SIMS.
+Admin staff will check the registers at 9:30am for any missing entries and will contact the families of those children absent for whom we have not received any notification.
+We use the Comments Section in SIMS to add details regarding the reason for lateness or absence. - 4.9 All children attending our school are required to have a minimum of two identified emergency contacts. - 4.10 Any pupil absent for ten school days, where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education using the Buckinghamshire CME Protocol. - 4.11 Any absence, without satisfactory explanation, of a pupil currently subject to a child protection plan or Child in Need plan is immediately referred to their social worker.